mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 The stack browser is the main starting point for using Map Manager.
 The stack browser provides an interface to load and browse folders of .tif [stacks][3].

+Open the stack browser from the main menu 'MapManager &rarr; Stack Browser'.

 The list on the left is a list of loaded folders.
 Select a folder (on the left) and the list on the right will show the individual stacks within that folder.
 Double click a stack to open a [stack][3] window.

 ### Loading stacks